Amshinov

-Amshinov (Yiddish: אמשינאוו) is a Polish Hasidic dynasty founded in the town of Mszczonów, Poland, by Yaakov Dovid Kalish, the son of Israel Yitzhak Kalish.
-Amshinov is a branch of Warka Hasidism, which in part is a branch of Peshischa Hasidism, as Israel Yitzhak Kalish was a leading disciple of Simcha Bunim of Peshischa (1765-1827).
+Amshinov (Yiddish: אמשינאוו) is a dynasty of Hasidic Judaism founded in the town of Mszczonów, Poland, by Yaakov Dovid Kalish, the son of Israel Yitzhak Kalish.
+Amshinov is a branch of Warka Hasidism, itself a branch of Peshischa Hasidism.
+This lineage traces back to Simcha Bunim of Peshischa (1765-1827), who was the teacher of Israel Yitzhak Kalish.

 History

 The first Amshinover rebbe, Yaakov Dovid Kalish, was a son of the first Vurker rebbe, Israel Yitzhak Kalish of Warka (Vurka).

 Kalish died in 1878 and was succeeded as Amshinover Rebbe by one of his sons, Menachem Kalish.

 When Menachem Kalish died in 1917 his son Yosef became the rebbe in Amshinov, and his other son, Shimon Sholom, became rebbe in Otwock (אטוואצק Otvotsk).
 He was involved in the exodus of thousands of young men in Kletzk, Radin, Novhardok, and other yeshivas via Japan to Shanghai at the outbreak of World War II.
 By the time Shanghai came under Japanese control, it held 26,000 Jews.

 Shimon Sholom's son Yerachmiel Yehuda Myer Kalish (1901–1976) of Amshinov, was born in Przysucha (פּשיסכע Pshiskhe), Poland.
 He studied Torah with his grandfather, Menachem Kalish.

 After the war, Shimon moved to the United States.
-Upon his death in 1954 (י"ט אב תשי"ד), his son accompanied his body to Tiberias in Israel, and remained in Israel, later movimg to Tel Aviv, and then to the Bayit Vegan neighbourhood of Jerusalem.
+Upon his death in 1954 (י"ט אב תשי"ד), his son accompanied his body to Tiberias in Israel, and remained in Israel, later moving to Tel Aviv, and then to the Bayit Vegan neighbourhood of Jerusalem.